Rel1cx/eslint-react/packages/plugins/eslint-plugin-react-hooks/src/rules/prefer-use-state-lazy-initialization.md

 ## What it does

-Warns about function calls made inside `useState` calls.
+Warns function calls made inside `useState` calls.

 ## Why is this bad?